obpy/obpy/src/doc/source/codingstandard.rst

         python convert_newlines.py
         # If Python isn't contained in one of the directories specified in your
-        # %PATH% environment variable (when you install Python, this isn't the case)
+        # %PATH% environment variable (which is the case when you install Python)
         # use this command, instead:
         # C:\Python26\python convert_newlines.py